Sonnet 53

 When first I grasp my pen I think of you,

-That golden haloed image of my eyes
+That golden-haloed image of my eyes

 Which cleaves all shadow and can so break through

-The blot black mantle of a moonless sky.
+The blackened mantle of a moonless sky.

 You are yet here and ever on my mind